neondatabase/postgresql_anonymizer/docs/how-to/2-dynamic_masking.md

 # 2- How to use Dynamic Masking

-> With Dynamic Masking, the database owner can hide personnal data for
+> With Dynamic Masking, the database owner can hide personal data for
 > some users, while other users are still allowed to read and write the
 > authentic data.